DevOpsFundamental/artifacroty/README.md

 # backend
 ## Prerequisites:
-- Java JDK version 17+ should be installed in the system
+- Java JDK version 17+ and Maven should be installed in the system

 Check it here https://www.oracle.com/java/technologies/downloads/#java17 or here https://adoptium.net/temurin/releases/